 Su Wu the Shepherd (苏武牧羊)

-He endured the life of loneliness and hardship for 18 years before being rescued by his own country.
+He endured a life of loneliness and hardship for 18 years before being rescued by his own country.

 Composer: Tian Cihou (田赐候)

-The length of vertically played flute ranges from 45cm to 1.25m, with 75 – 85cm the most common.
-It has either six or eight finger holes, and most often pitch in the key of G, but can also pitch in the keys of C, D, F and B-flat.
+The length of vertically played flute ranges from 45cm to 1.25m, with 75 – 85cm as the most common.
+It has either six or eight-finger holes, and most often pitches in the key of G, but can also pitch in the keys of C, D, F and B-flat.

 Vertical bamboo is best for expressing a tranquil feeling or conveying a reflective mood.
 A typical image of a Chinese noble hermit would be depicted as a man playing his vertical flute alone at a desolated location (such as sitting on the top of a cliff).

-While it is perfect for solo performance, vertical flute works wonderfully with qin, a seven stringed plucked musical instrument, as well as with various southern China opera bands.
+While it is perfect for solo performance, vertical flutes work wonderfully with qins, a seven-stringed plucked musical instrument, as well as with various southern China opera bands.

 Reed Pipe (笙)